Conscious Thinking - Let's Talk About It

 Let's Talk Manufacturing

-- The remaining 5% of manufacturing is completed through a business based in Shanghai, China that directly owns four factories and has been awarded the Quality System Certificate of ISO9001:2000 by China Quality Certification Centre.
+- The remaining manufacturing is completed through a trusted network of Sydney, Australia based patternmakers, cutters, graders and manufacturers.
+In addition we work with a factory based in Shanghai, China that directly owns four factories and has been awarded the Quality System Certificate of ISO9001:2000 by China Quality Certification Centre.

 Let's Talk Packaging